mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-config/dcos-config-unset/index.md

 # Description
-The `dcos config unset` command will remove a property from the configuration file.
+The `dcos config unset` command allows you to remove a property from the configuration file.

 # Usage